-A devoted song recitalist, Margaret was chosen to participate in the New York City NATS World Voice Day Masterclass, featuring guest clinicians Tom Cipullo, Roy Jennings, Dorothy Rudd Moore, and Richard Pearson Thomas.
-She was selected twice to sing in Westminster Choir College’s Lindsey Christiansen Art Song Festival featuring German Lieder (2018) and American Song (2017).
-She was the soprano soloist for John Rutter’s Mass of the Children with the Garden State Philharmonic and for Bach’s Magnificat in D for St. Luke’s Episcopal Church in Newtown, PA.
-Margaret has a variety of operatic credits to her name, such as Blanche (Dialogues des Carmélites) with Westminster Opera Theater, Countess (Le Nozze di Figaro) with Jeunesses Musicales in Grožnjan, Croatia, Gretel (Hansel and Gretel) with American Singer's Opera Project, Zerlina (Don Giovanni), Pamina (Die Zauberflöte) and other various roles performed through young artist and training programs such as Classic Lyric Arts: La Lingua Della, Crittenden Opera Workshop, and Capitol Opera of Richmond.
+Margaret has a variety of operatic credits to her name, such as Blanche (Dialogues des Carmélites) with Westminster Opera Theater, Countess (Le Nozze di Figaro) with Jeunesses Musicales in Grožnjan, Croatia, Gretel (Hansel and Gretel) with Painted Sky Opera, Zerlina (Don Giovanni), Pamina (Die Zauberflöte) and other various roles performed through young artist and training programs such as Classic Lyric Arts: La Lingua Della, Crittenden Opera Workshop, and Capitol Opera of Richmond.

 Margaret values the transformative power of music across all ages and abilities.
 In addition to her singing career, Margaret is passionate about teaching voice and vocal pedagogy.
-She serves as adjunct voice faculty at Virginia Commonwealth University teaching voice lessons and class voice.
-She has served as faculty for Berkshire Choral International and has been a guest lecturer at Peabody Conservatory, University of Richmond, Georgia College and State University as well as her alma mater, Lebanon Valley College.
-She runs a private voice studio (Margaret Woods Soprano LLC) and is quickly becoming one of the most sought-after voice teachers and clinicians in the Richmond area.
-Margaret serves as the elementary choral director and director of voice pedagogy for City Singers Youth Choirs.
-Her students have won numerous competitions and have been accepted to some of the most prestigious music programs in the country.
+She serves as adjunct voice faculty at Virginia Commonwealth University, Berkshire Choral International, Encore Choral Institute and has been a guest lecturer at Peabody Conservatory, University of Richmond, Georgia College and State University as well as her alma mater, Lebanon Valley College.
+Students in her private voice studio have won numerous competitions and have been accepted to some of the most prestigious music programs in the country.
 Margaret holds degrees from Lebanon Valley College in Music Education (B.S.) and Music (B.A.) and an M.M. in Voice Performance and Pedagogy from Westminster Choir College and is an active member of the National Association of Teachers of Singing.